abuiles/ember-101/hands-on.md

 our application adapter and connected to the backend.
 The output might be different every time we run it since the API's data is changing.

-T> If you noticed we use the name of our model in singular form, this is important, remember to reference your models always in its singular form.
+T> We use the name of our model in singular form, this is important, T> we always reference the models in their singular form.

 [^uncomment-resolver]: [Enable ENV.APP.LOG_RESOLVER](https://github.com/abuiles/borrowers/commit/a66df6683eccedfcf185db23801bfc865e3dab3)